Meet the team!

 How it came to be

 Why hello there, internaut!
 If you're reading this, bad news.
 We're about to bore you with an origin story.
-We are Alvar (disheveled hair dude, left) and Marcelo (gaunt italian-looking bloke, right), two forever DMs and former TTRPG freelancers hailing from the land of Buenos Aires, Argentina, birthplace of such celebrities as [insert argentinian football superstar] and the pope.
-Our company is based in Delaware, USA.
+We are Alvar (disheveled hair dude, left) and Marcelo (gaunt italian bloke, right), two forever DMs and former TTRPG freelancers hailing from the land of Buenos Aires, Argentina, birthplace of such celebrities as [insert football superstar] and the pope, now partners-in-crime in Delaware, in the illustrious US of A.

-One year later, and thanks to the support of our amazing buyers and steadfast Patreon supporters, we have made this our full-time job.
-We are currently working on completing our 12 core settings, which we will use as a base for the many compendiums and adventures of this burgeoning universe.
-Always 5e compatible!
+One year later, and thanks to the support of our amazing buyers and steadfast Patreon subscribers, we have made this our full-time job, producing fantasy game content; always 5e compatible!

 Made with love (and great tools!)